- 5V & 3.3V Compatible (A single input pin needed on Arduino or Microcontroller)

 - Now the startmodule is ready for receiving start and stop signal (The LED is on when started and blinks when stopped).

-This page describes the remote start system in the same way as it should be described in the rules.
+This rest of this page describes the remote start system in the same way as it could be described in the rules.

-The start module is a non profit development which is open source and open hardware.
+The start module is an open source and open hardware project.